t-900-a/jellyfin-python/README.rst

 Want to help?
 -------------

-If you find this project useful, please consider a donation to the following address:
+If you find this project useful, please consider a donation to the following Monero address:
 ``47q3TVnd79QcMLqFE2HJC5HTWDadUXtMDVavERPfeT3xFiBeqQQX6knBNALTz4aciC6pSbnLoMCHXXsQDCPV1BT7TqoqZxW``